 Tonle Sap Lake

 Tonle Sap is the largest fresh water lake in Southeast Asia and an attraction in its own right.
 About 10km form Siem Reap, the lake stretches almost as far as the country's capital Phnom Penh.
-Its size varies enormously between the wet and dry seasons and half the year the waters flow into the lake from the river Mekong and for the rest of the year the waters flow in the other direction, giving the lake a unique ecosystem.
+Its size varies enormously between the wet and dry seasons.
+Half the year the waters flow into the lake from the river Mekong and for the rest of the year the waters flow in the other direction; giving the lake a unique ecosystem.

-Boat trips on the lake are very popular and you can visit lake the famous floating villages and stilt villages, orginally home to refugees which have grown into entire communities with schools, shops and houses sitting directly on or over the water.
-Also venture further to see the wildlife sanctuary which is home to several species of endangered birds and take a kayak through the famous sunken forests.
+Boat trips on the lake are very popular and you can visit lake the famous floating villages and stilt villages.
+Orginally home to refugees, they have grown into entire communities with schools, shops and houses sitting directly on or over the water.
+Also venture further to see the wildlife sanctuary which is home to several species of endangered birds.
+You can also take a kayak through the famous sunken forests.

 For a small country Cambodia has a lot to offer those who have time to travel further afield.

 Phonm Penh is a short flight away or 6-8 hours by road and is home to many popular attractions.
-The magnificent Royal Palace and the restaurants and bars along Sisowath Quay are on every vistor's list along with the more sombre sites of S-21 prison and the Killing fields - reminders of Cambodia's tragic past and the genocide under the Khmer Rouge Regime.
+The magnificent Royal Palace and the restaurants and bars along Sisowath Quay are on every vistor's list.
+There are also more sombre sites of S-21 prison and the Killing fields; reminders of Cambodia's tragic past and the genocide under the Khmer Rouge Regime.

-In the south of the country you will find the laid back coastal towns of Kampot and Kep as well as the lively beach resort of Sihanoukville.
-There are some lovely unspolit islands where you can kick back and recharge your batteries as well as jungles, forests and the wildlife havens of The Cardamom Mountains.
+In the south of the country you will find the laid back coastal towns of Kampot and Kep.
+As well as the lively beach resort of Sihanoukville.
+There are some lovely unspolit islands where you can kick back and recharge your batteries.
+You will also find jungles, forests and the wildlife havens of The Cardamom Mountains.
 Buses and internal flights from Siem Reap airport make getting around easy and relatively cheap.

-Volunteers can also choose to upgrade their accommodation to a hotel which includes more facilities, larger rooms and air-conditioning.
+Volunteers can also choose to upgrade their accommodation to a hotel.
+This includes more facilities, larger rooms and air-conditioning.
 Accommodations are carefully selected by our team in Cambodia for their great locations, suitability for volunteers and value for money.